 The mission of the John R. and Eleanor R. Mitchell Foundation is to generate enthusiastic participation in and support for the visual and performing arts in Mt.
 Vernon, southern Illinois and the surrounding region, and to provide opportunities for enjoyment of the arts and increased awareness, understanding, and appreciation for the arts.

 FOR VISITORS WITH DISABILITIES

 Cedarhurst Center for the Arts strives to create an inclusive environment for all visitors.
 The Mitchell Museum, Shrode Art Center, and the Schweinfurth House have accessible facilities and at least one entrance that is accessible to visitors with limited mobility.
 Staff members are always available to answer visitor questions about accessibility.
-Please direct your questions to the staff at the information desk, to the left as you enter the Mitchell Museum building or the attendant on duty at The Shrode Art Center.
+Please direct your questions to the staff at the Mitchell Museum reception desk, or the attendant on duty at The Shrode Art Center.

-turn west on Oakland Avenue, which becomes Richview Road at the 12th Street intersection.
+Turn west on Oakland Avenue, which becomes Richview Road at the 12th Street intersection.
 Cedarhurst is on the north side of Richview Road.
 Turn right at the Main Gate for parking.
 Cedarhurst is approximately 0.62 miles from the Oakland Avenue/Route 37 intersection.
-Back to Top

 Memorial Day to Labor Day

 Thursday: 10:00 am to 8:00 pm